DanielBaquero28/printf/README.md

 * Task 2: Create a man page for your function.

 ## File Descrition
-**README.md:** Contains information describing the task given by HOLBERTON SCHOOL, to it's student to develop the a printf.
+**README.md:** Contains information describing the task given by HOLBERTON SCHOOL, to it's student to develop the printf.

 **man_3printf:** Manual page of the printf function with it's requirements.